esm7/obsidian-vimrc-support/README.md

 > This is due to a breaking change in the underlying `codemirror-vim` library.
 > Normal mode movements, e.g. `map j gj`, remain as-is.

+> [!NOTE]
+> **Maintainer Needed**
+>
+> While I am still around for some urgent fixes, especially when the plugin stops working due to Obsidian API changes API, I am no longer able to give it the attention it deserves.
+>
+> Anyone who wishes to take over, please message me.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/esm7)

 This plugin loads a file of Vim commands from `path/to/VaultName/.obsidian.vimrc`.